mirzu/headless-training-book/2_0-drupal-services.md

   'minor_version' => 2,
 );
 ```

-This is all the code you need to create your new endpoint, which will be available at `/api/v1.2/articles`.
+This is all the code you need to create your new endpoint.

+- Clear the cache `drush cc all`
+- Visit the endpoint, which will be available at `/api/v1.2/articles`

 It does the following: